joost-lauwen/blockchain_svdw/README.md

 # blockchain_svdw
-Blockchain to store the result of the election for retard of the week
+Blockchain to store the result of the election of the week